intrig-unicamp/macsad-usecases/p4-16/vEPG-TNA/README.md

 # TNA Version vEPG Code

-As per the current Barefoot SLACA terms & conditions, we cannot publish vEPG TNA vesrion.
+As per the current Barefoot SLACA terms & conditions, we cannot publish vEPG TNA vesrion publicly.
 However, members of FASTER program are welcome to contact us for complete P4 code.
+We will create a provate GitHub Repo for a refernce code.
+Members can request there, we will add them to the private repo.